 So, no, Bryan Rabin, don't just serve them something special, particularly if it's especially obvious that it's different.
 If you're the host, realize that nobody wants to be singled out as different from the rest of the guests.
 A good chef can work with you to make something that works for everyone.

 * I seriously don't care if you are wearing a PETA shirt under your fur coat while you gnaw the heads off of live baby koalas.
-And I'll never forget that one guy who, when someone said, "Hey, I thought you were Jewish, too!" replied with "Yeah, but I LOVE bacon, I just don't eat it in front of my kids."
+And I'll never forget that one guy at a brunch I catered who, when someone said, "Hey, I thought you were Jewish, too!" replied with "Yeah, but I LOVE bacon, I just don't eat it in front of my kids."
 Whatever floats your boat.
 You hire me to cook for you, I'll do whatever you ask.
 But you gotta ask!